tgosnell/employeesAPI/README.md

 CircleCI is a CI platform that uses containers to build, test, and deploy the project.
 The configuration for CircleCI is locates in the .circleci directory in a file named config.yml

-This api is available at https://an8ebmfhc4.execute-api.us-west-2.amazonaws.com/pre/employees
+This api is currently not available on any running server - but it certianly could be in short order.

 In order to this stack working, you need to clone the repo and follow the instructions that you can find [here](https://circleci.com/blog/deploying-a-serverless-application/).
 You do not need two aws accounts to get this application running - the second account would be to put the application into production.
 Set up the CircleCI account, install Node if you don't have it already, then install the serverless framework.